rsksmart/devportal-1.0/rif/lumino/light-client/specs/index.md

 - Support the full API of the RIF Lumino full node, that means being able to interact with the RIF Lumino network like if it were a full node.
 - Run on the client side environment, i.e: browser, mobile/desktop apps, etc.

-We identified two possible ways in which a Light Client could be implemented:
+We identified two possible ways in which a Light Client could be implemented, detailed as follows.

+### Option 1
-1. Create different SDKs that can be run in a client environment (ie: node.js SDK, Android SDK, iOS SDK).
+Create different SDKs that can be run in client environments (ie: node.js SDK, Android SDK, iOS SDK).
 These SDKs implement the full RIF Lumino protocol, which means:
-    - Interact with Lumino smart contracts
+- They can interact with Lumino smart contracts.
-    - Implement the Lumino protocol specification.
-Basically, porting the code of the full node to each client SDK.
+- They implement the Lumino protocol specification.
+This basically means that they port the code of the full node to each client SDK.

-    *Advantages*:
+*Advantages*

-    - There is no need for another node to connect to the network
+- There is no need for another node to connect to the network.
-    - You don't need to trust another node in order to make off-chain payments
+- You don't need to trust another node in order to make off-chain payments.

-    *Disadvantages*:
+*Disadvantages*

-    -The Light Client will be "light" only because it will be able to run in a browser or mobile app, but the full protocol and state machine of a full node must be implemented.
+- The Light Client will be "light" only because it will be able to run in a browser or mobile app, but the entire protocol and state machine of a full node must be implemented.
 - We need to do this for every environment; we need to rewrite the code for each language or platform.

+### Option 2
-2. Creation of RIF Lumino HUB and a Light Client library.
+Create a RIF Lumino HUB and a Light Client library.

-    A hub will be a Full Node with extended capabilities:
+A *hub* will be a Full Node with extended capabilities:
-    1. Can work as a full node only if the user specifies it
+1. Can work as a full node only if the user specifies it.
-    2. Allow Light Clients to connect to it
+2. Allows Light Clients to connect to it.
-    3. Implement the Lumino protocol and being in charge of sending and receiving messages from/to light clients.
+3. Implements the Lumino protocol and is in charge of sending and receiving messages from/to light clients.
-    4. Interact with the Light Client library to request the signing of the messages involved in the protocol
+4. Interacts with the Light Client library to request the signing of the messages involved in the protocol.
-    5. Enforce secure communications between the Light Client and a the HUB
+5. Enforces secure communications between the Light Client and a the HUB.
-    6. Maintain connections at the transport layer for each Light Client registered
+6. Maintains connections at the transport layer for each Light Client registered.
-    7. Interact with the Lumino smart contracts to create/close channels (on-chain interactions)
+7. Interacts with the Lumino smart contracts to open/close channels (on-chain interactions).

-    The Light client will be a library that:
+The *light client* will be a library that:

-    - Provides to the HUB the necessary signed messages (off-chain interactions)
+1. Provides the hub with the necessary signed messages (off-chain interactions).
-    - Keeps a reduced state machine of its channels and partners, in order to validate the messages a node requests to be signed.
+2. Keeps a reduced state machine of its channels and partners, in order to validate the messages a node requests to be signed.
-    - Can select a hub to trust and use
+3. Can select a hub to trust and use.

-    *Advantages*:
+*Advantages*

-    - We can reuse the already implemented protocol of the full node, making some adaptations and code restructuring
+- We can reuse the already implemented protocol of the full node, making some adaptations and code restructuring.
-    - The Light Client library will be simpler, so the implementation of it into different languages will be easier and faster.
+- The Light Client library will be simpler, so its implementation in different languages will be easier and faster.

-    *Disadvantages*:
+*Disadvantages*

-    - The Light Client library must trust the HUB node to some extent.
+- The Light Client library must trust the hub node to some extent.

-    General Disadvantages for both options:
+### General Disadvantages for both options
 - The clients must be online to receive and send payments.

 ## Selected alternative

-After a deep analysis where we take into consideration the following aspects:
+After deep analysis, in which we take into consideration the following aspects:

 - Faster adoption
 - Security